University of Łódź Faculty of Management: The Graduate Ball

-The Graduate Ball is an event in which authorities, employees of the faculty, but most of all the graduates of the Faculty of Management take part at the end of every academic year.
+The Graduate Ball is an event that authorities, university employees, and graduates of the Faculty of Management take part of at the end of every academic year.
 It has been celebrated since 2005.
-This is a festive and remarkable day surrounded by a special atmosphere.
-During the ball not only certificates are given to the graduates but also individual awards are handed out to the students of the Faculty of Management for their academic achievements during the course of studies or work to the benefits of the faculty.
+During the ball, certificates and individual awards are given to the graduates, celebrating their academic achievements during the course of studies, or work to benefit the faculty.

-An important part is dedicated to awarding favorite teachers chosen by the graduates of the Faculty with the prize of so-called WuZetka.
-The teachers are popular and appreciated due to their outstandingly interesting and effective way of teaching.
+An important part of the ball is dedicated to awarding favorite teachers chosen by the graduates of the Faculty, with an award called 'WuZetka'.
+This award commemorates faculty with particularly interesting or effective ways of teaching.

-The title of Partner of the Year is given to the organizations cooperating with the Business Council during the Graduate Ball.
+The title of 'Partner of the Year' is given to organizations cooperating with the Business Council during the Graduate Ball.
 The Business Council awards its best partners for their support and achievements connected with the Faculty of Management.

 The Graduate Ball finishes with the act of taking a commemorative picture of all the graduates of the Faculty of Management.